 As you adjust your routine to accommodate oxygen equipment, it’s important to make your home friendly to supplemental oxygen.

 As a reminder to yourself, guests and fellow residents, post signs around your home asking people to not smoke or use open flames.
 Oxygen is flammable, which makes the supplemental oxygen tank a potential fire hazard in close proximity to an open flame.
 Store spare oxygen containers in a safe place at least 5 feet from heat sources such as stoves, fireplaces, furnaces and heaters.

 Avoid accidents is by clearing pathways in your home for you and your oxygen tank.
 Make sure your floors are clean and not cluttered with objects which can cause you to trip or catch your oxygen tank.

 Know Your Needs

 When adjusting to your new routine involving supplemental oxygen, it’s vital to know how much oxygen you need.
 Be familiar with your treatment plan and your oxygen flow rate, meaning the rate at which you should be taking in supplemental oxygen.
 Once your doctor has given you your flow rate, stick with it.
 Too much or too little oxygen can be damaging to the body.

 While some people start supplemental oxygen therapy and find success, others look for other means of managing chronic lung disease symptoms.
 Beyond changing one’s diet and exercise habits, one treatment option patients are considering is cellular therapy.
 Instead of focusing only on disease symptoms, cellular therapy may affect disease progression, thereby improving pulmonary function and quality of life.

-If you or someone you know is battling COPD or other chronic lung disease such as pulmonary fibrosis or interstitial lung disease, it may be time to consider the Lung Institute.
+If you or someone you know is battling COPD or other chronic lung disease such as pulmonary fibrosis or interstitial lung disease, it may be time to consider the Lung Health Institute.
 For more information on cellular therapy, please contact us or call 888-745-6697.